 How Often To Feed Your Starter

-Ideally, you’d want to feed your started 1 to 2 times within 24 hours before starting your recipe.
-That is approximately feeding once every 12 hours.
+Ideally, you’d want to feed your started 1 time 24 hours before starting your recipe.
 The starter should double it’s size and start falling before feeding again.

 Where To Store Your Sourdough